One of Tom’s chores irritates him. It’s what crows that fly over his yard do.

 After they were finished with dessert, vanilla ice cream and chocolate chip cookies, both boys started yawning.
 The yawns were partially real, and the yawns were partially fake.
 Tom and Charlie were tired, but they wanted to get into bed, together, as soon as possible, for other reasons.
 They had some mutual exploration of various body parts to perform on each other, and that could only be done in bed with the lights off and the door closed.
 But they had to wait until Tom’s mom called Charlie’s mom.

-Mrs. Loring phoned Mrs. Klein and spent almost a half hour chatting while their sons sat in the family room sort of watching TV but mostly checking to see if their mothers had finished and had confirmed that it was okay for Charlie to stay overnight.
+Mrs. Loring phoned Mrs. Klein and spent almost a half hour chatting while their sons sat in the family room sort of watching TV but mostly grinding their teeth and checking every few minutes to see if their mothers had finished and had confirmed that it was okay for Charlie to stay overnight.

 When she walked in she smiled.
 “Your mother said it was okay for you to have a sleepover with Tom tonight.”